REMOTE LEARNING- a message from the teachers...

 - If children are not cooperating with parents we will take more responsibility for getting them to work, phoning more frequently, asking senior teachers to phone etc, allowing parents to prioritise family well being

-- If a family is experiencing growing highly demanding challenges or severe stress, the school will do its best, given the circumstances at the time, to find some time to bring the child or children into school.
-How much time they can come in for will depend on need, on regulations regarding COVID 19, on staff safety, and on the latest government advice.
+- If a family is experiencing growing highly demanding challenges or severe stress, the school will do its best, given the circumstances at the time, to support.

 2. We will prioritise teacher contact with the children.